brandon-rhodes/python-patterns/gang-of-four/builder/index.rst

 programmers facing this situation can supplement each class they write with a second class that serves as a builder for the first.
-The differences between the builder and the class is constructs are that:
+The differences between the builder and the class it constructs are that:

 * The Builder class carries all the same attributes as the target class.